 - Grasp the concept of quality over quantity.
 Proper form is key.
 If you do five reps and all five of them are in poor form you are definitely missing out on the benefits.
 Proper form and contraction of the muscles are essential.

 - Make progressive changes to your routines.
 Progressive overload is a concept often neglected.
 But it is probably the biggest tip that can change training protocols dramatically.
 Either add a little bit of weight here or there.
 Or make changes in your reps and sets.
 Just make small incremental changes over time and reap the rewards.

-If you incorporate those ideas and concepts into your training routine, stay consistent with the effort required and forget about the idea of getting toned you’ll be on your way to creating the physique you always dreamed of.
+If you incorporate those ideas and concepts into your training routine, stay consistent with the effort required and forget about the 'how to get toned' question, you’ll be on your way to creating the physique you always dreamed of.

 Wrapping It Up

 The most important thing to remember is that you need to make training fun.
-Enjoy what you’re doing and share that enjoyment with others.
-It should not be a chore.
-Getting toned is a marketing ploy to sell products to a specific portion of the population.
+Enjoy what you're doing and share that enjoyment with others.
+It shouldn't be a chore.
+The question 'how to get toned' comes from a marketing ploy to sell products to a specific portion of the population.
 If you’re really interested in transforming your physique you need to know the basics of fitness and have a training program that will guide you along the way.